MvvvD/crew-management/README.md

 * /tasks/{id}/finished
-    * PUT → updates currentTask of the employee with given id to null, functionally marks task as done (moves employee from busy to available, adds finished task to task archive), roles: ADMIN, MANAGER, SUPERVISOR", requires current_task in body
+    * PUT → updates currentTask of the employee with given id to null, functionally marks task as done (moves employee from busy to available, adds finished task to task archive), roles: ADMIN, MANAGER, SUPERVISOR

 * /tasks/repository